This guest post is written by Restart Volunteer Coordinator David Mery.

 The Genius explained that when they discontinue a model, they manufacture some more parts for warranty purposes.
 The extra ‘part’ that had been manufactured was a whole phone.

 When asked what would happen to the phone with the damaged camera module and power switch, the Genius volunteered it would be “destroyed”, his exact word.
-A replacement rear camera module is available online for a tenner and the power button cable for two, but not from Apple.
+A replacement rear camera module is available online for a tenner, but not from Apple.

 The true cost of mobile phones is high as Gaia Foundation’s Wake up call shows.
 Manufacturers must take responsibility for manufacturing defects for the useable life of their products.
 Externalising such costs on the consumer creates a perverse incentive for planned obsolescence.